ReBoot: ReBoot: The Guardian Code

 A reimagined, live-action/CGI-animated series, ReBoot: The Guardian Code, was announced in 2015, and the first ten episodes premiered on Netflix worldwide (excluding Canada) on March 30, 2018.
 YTV aired all 20 episodes from June 4 until July 5, 2018.

 The series follows four teenaged gamers, who are members of an online game's highest-scoring team.
 Vera is an artificial intelligence who has recruited the team as "Guardians" to physically enter and protect cyberspace.
 The Guardians battle the Sourcerer, a human hacker.
 Primary characters from the original series, such as Bob, Dot, and Enzo, are minor characters and only appear in one episode.

 Documentary

 An eight part documentary about the show, entitled ReBoot ReWind, was launched on September 24, 2024 on Telus Storyhive.
-The documentarians also collaborated with Mainframe to remaster the series from its original D-1 tapes, with a remastered version of the first episode released on YouTube on September 10, 2024 to mark its thirtieth anniversary.
+The documentarians also collaborated with Mainframe to remaster the series from its original D-1 tapes, beginning with a remastered version of the first episode released on YouTube on September 10, 2024 to mark the show's thirtieth anniversary.

+On March 4th, 2026, it was announced, on the Linus Tech Tips YouTube channel, that all of the original D-1 master tapes have been recovered.
+High-definition episodes have since been released infrequently via Mainframe's YouTube channel.